 Clear, informed consent and individual control over the use of personal data are basic rights in the GDPR.
-Any business taking personal data must not only obtain
+Any business collecting or processing personal data must not only obtain consent to do

 The GDPR imposes requirements around how companies should address security breaches that expose sensitive personal information.
-Anyone whose information may have been exposed must be notified as soon as possible, and that notice should include an explanation of what happened, what’s being done to fix it, and what those affected should do to protect themselves.
+In the event of a breach, anyone whose information may have been exposed must be notified as soon as possible, and that notice should include an explanation of what happened, what’s being done to fix it, and what those affected should do to protect themselves.
 This type of information empowers each person to respond in the way they think is best in each circumstance in order to protect their own privacy.

 Under these new rules, EU-local individuals have the right to revoke consent for a service provider to use their data.
 When this happens, the provider must essentially erase all record of the individual, giving them a fresh start.
 This requirement is not without consequences or limitations: some services can’t be provided without personal information, and sometimes personal information has to be kept for reasons of public interest or relating to legal claims.

-While the rules outlined in the GDPR apply only to EU-local individuals*, changes to how data is collected and handled may happen on a global scale as companies modify their existing practices to ensure they are compliant with these new regulations.
-We will try to minimize any disruption to our domain management and registration processes for registrants and resellers.
+While the rules outlined in the GDPR apply only to EU-local individuals, we plan to adopt a broad, one-size-fits-all approach* to implementation, and changes to how data is collected and handled may happen on a global scale as companies modify their existing practices to ensure they are compliant with these new regulations.
+Rest assured, we are doing everything we can to minimize disruption to our domain management and registration processes for both registrants and resellers.

-We would like to reinforce this point: Tucows does not share personal data beyond what’s needed to provide the service that the client ordered.
-We never sell our client’s personal information, and we certainly aren’t going to start now.
+We’d also like to take a moment to reinforce this point: Tucows (our parent company) does not share personal data beyond what’s needed to provide the service that the client ordered.
+We have never sold our clients’ personal information, and we certainly aren’t going to start now.